What are the worst camping mistakes you can make?

 Another top tip is always to remember to bring your rain gear.
 The weather is fickle and can change in an instant.
 Having rain gear will allow you to stay warm and dry no matter your location.

-Consider the proper Footwear.
+Finally, consider proper Footwear.
 Flip flops don’t work well for hiking.
 Consider your activities on your camping trip and bring the appropriate Footwear.
 It should offer you support and comfort, especially if you will hiking on this tenting adventure.

-How to handle for weather.
+How to handle bad weather.

 It never fails.
 You always end up with a couple of days of rainy or cold weather.
 This weather may not allow you to enjoy some of your outdoor activities.
 Be sure to bring games, puzzles, and activities that you can do in your tent to amuse everyone at your camping party.

 These simple games and activities can become a tremendous amount of fun and memories for the entire family to bond.
+When choosing these activities, take into consideration the amount of room that you have to pack these items into your car.

-Don’t forget about charging your electronics.
+Don’t forget about charging your electronics to avoid camping mistakes.

 In this world of cell phones and pads, we always need to keep things charged.
 There are many ways to do this, from battery packs, solar chargers, lanterns with USB ports, and NOAA weather radios with hand cracks.